janis50000/giesomat/readme.md

 #GND => 26 => 19 => 13 => 6 => 5 (left to right in RPI)
 1 2 3 4

+## Optimization potentials
+Use a reverse proxy like nginx in front of the webserver (gunicorn)